Sandra-Cai/crypto-trading-volume/README.md

 ## Features
 - Real-time tracking of trading volumes for top cryptocurrencies
-- Aggregation of data from6 major exchanges (Binance, Coinbase, Kraken, KuCoin, OKX, Bybit)
+- Aggregation of data from 6 major exchanges (Binance, Coinbase, Kraken, KuCoin, OKX, Bybit)
 - Advanced trend analysis with moving averages and volume spike detection
 - Price-volume correlation analysis for market insights
 - Alerts for significant volume changes or unusual activity